 Philosopher Michael Polanyi similarly emphasizes that personal knowledge is dependent on "communities of dialogue" within given cultural traditions which we all inhabit.
-It's just that different cultural traditions yield different knowledge/rationalities.8
+It's just that different cultural traditions yield different knowledge/rationalities.

-Interestingly, Steven Shapin (an historian and sociologist of science at Harvard University), contends that
+Interestingly, Steven Shapin (an historian and sociologist of science at Harvard University), contends that:

-. . . trust is imperative for constituting every kind of knowledge.
-Knowledge-making is always a collective enterprise: people have to know whom to trust in order to know something about the natural world.
-(Quoted in How To Think About Science, CBC Ideas transcript, David Cayley, p.
-148.)
+$\dots$ trust is imperative for constituting every kind of knowledge.
+Knowledge-making is always a collective enterprise: people have to know whom to trust in order to know something about the natural world. $^{28}$

-That presupposes a "homeworld."
-(See below, with reference again to The Good Samaritan.)
+That presupposes a "homeworld."29